madeinnordeste/kohana-gnmessages/README.md

 #Kohana Gmail New Messages

-Get new messages for Gmail Accounts/Google Apps Accounts using Gmail Atom Feed.
+Kohana Module to get new messages for Gmail Accounts/Google Apps Accounts using Gmail Atom Feed.

+**Tested with:** *Kohana 3.3.2*

 ## How to use: